SSWConsulting/SSW.Rules.Content/rules/word-documents-vs-sharepoint-wiki-pages/rule.md

 :::

+2. Versioning is one of SharePoint's strongest features - and it works really well with Word Documents.
-2. Many people are using Microsoft Teams, and storing files in there - sometimes not using SharePoint at all.
-While Teams still uses SharePoint in the backend, it is much easier to browse through Documents than link and view wiki pages.
+3. Many people are using Microsoft Teams, and storing files in there - sometimes not using SharePoint at all.
+While Teams still uses SharePoint in the backend, it is much easier to browse through Documents than link and view Wiki Pages.

 ![Figure: Browsing files in Teams](teams-browsing-files.png)

-3. OneDrive allows you to sync files from SharePoint libraries to your computer.
+4. OneDrive allows you to sync files from SharePoint libraries to your computer.
 This is very useful if you need offline access, or if users prefer to work from files within File Explorer in Windows, or Finder on macOS.
 This works really well with Word Documents, but is not possible with wiki pages.